EDITOR: Effective and Interpretable Prompt Inversion for Text-to-Image Diffusion Models: Introduction

 Text-to-image generation models have made remarkable progress, greatly enhancing the creation of visual content.
 Advanced deep learning techniques enable models like \textit{Parti}~\cite{yu2022scaling}, \textit{DALL-E}~\cite{ramesh2022hierarchical}, and \textit{Stable Diffusion}~\cite{Rombach_2022_CVPR} to produce high-quality, realistic, and creative images based on textual descriptions.
 A key factor in successfully generating high-quality images is the design of prompts.
 Well-crafted prompts guide these models to generate images that match the desired details and styles.
 As such, prompts used to generate high-quality images have become a critical component of the ecosystem and valuable IP assets~\cite{wang2024evaluating, zhang2023copyright, 298218}.

 Prompt inversion is the task of reconstructing the textual prompt used to generate a specific image.
 It has various applications in trustworthy artificial intelligence (AI), such as data attribution, model provenance, and watermarking validation~\cite{wang2024did, wang2024trace, wang2023diagnosis, naseh2024iteratively, 298218}.
-However, as summarized in~\autoref{tab:challenge}, current methods face \textbf{two main challenges}: they either lack \textbf{\textit{prompt interpretability}} or fall short in \textbf{\textit{image similarity}}.
+However, current methods face \textbf{two main challenges}: they either lack \textbf{\textit{image similarity}} or fall short in \textbf{\textit{prompt interpretability}}.

-\textbf{\textit{C1.
-Prompt Interpretability?}} Existing prompt inversion methods~\cite{ph2p2024cvpr, 10.5555/3666122.3668341} are localized in the latent space and optimize for prompts that are representative of the vocabulary space.
-Specifically, As shown in~\autoref{fig:hard_opt}, they optimize the latent embeddings without processing them through transformer layers and project them back to the nearest neighbors in the vocabulary space.
-As a result, the inverted prompts often lack semantic fluency and these methods are computationally inefficient, searching within discrete spaces.
-Prompts that are difficult to interpret also severely hinder their generalizability, greatly reducing their value.

-\textit{\textbf{C2.
-Image Similarity?}} A possible solution to get interpretable prompts involves directly employing advanced image captioning models or visual large language models to obtain accurate and fluent prompts.
-For example, BLIP-2~\cite{li2023blip}, LLaVA-1.5~\cite{liu2024improvedbaselinesvisualinstruction} and Janus-Pro~\cite{chen2025janusprounifiedmultimodalunderstanding}.
-However, this direct generation often lacks similarity in image generation, especially when the goal is to produce a description that is maximally aligned with a specific image using a particular difuusion model.